 Animal (cats and dogs) breeders are required to undertake specific measures regarding litters as well as ensuring all cats are desexed prior to sale.

-Breeders permit application
+Breeders permit application (PDF)

 The responsibilities of an animal owner with a Breeder Permit